Uvalde native Matthew McConaughey says ‘we are failing’ after school shooting in hometown

 “This is an epidemic we can control, and whichever side of the aisle we may stand on, we all know we can do better.
 We must do better,” McConaughey wrote.
 “Action must be taken so that no parent has to experience what the parents in Uvalde and the others before them have endured.”

 The Texas native is calling on both sides of the aisle to come together to make a change.
 In the past, he has never suggested guns be taken away.
-He did acknowledged a gun violence problem during a “March For Our Lives” rally.
-The event was held outside the state capitol in 2018.
+He did acknowledge the gun violence problem during a “March For Our Lives” rally held outside the state capitol in 2018.

-McConaughey told the crowd about his time hunting in Texas and learning about properly operating a firearm.
-But he has opposed assault rifles, and called for strengthening background checks.